mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

             Parameter ``active`` (bool):
                 Mask to specify active lanes.

-        .. py:method:: ray_test(self, ray, ray_flags, active=True)
+        .. py:method:: ray_test(self, ray, coherent, active=True)

-            Intersect a ray against all primitives stored in the scene and *only* determine whether or not there is an intersection.
+            Intersect a ray with the shapes comprising the scene and return a boolean specifying whether or not an intersection was found.

+            In vectorized variants of Mitsuba (``cuda_*`` or ``llvm_*``), the function processes arrays of rays and returns arrays of booleans following the usual conventions.

-            Testing for the mere presence of intersections (as in ray_intersect) is considerably faster than finding an actual intersection, hence this function should be preferred when detailed information is not needed.
+            Testing for the mere presence of intersections is considerably faster than finding an actual intersection, hence this function should be preferred over ray_intersect() when geometric information about the first visible intersection is not needed.

+            The ``coherent`` flag is a hint that can improve performance in the first step of finding the PreliminaryInteraction if the input set of rays is coherent, which means that adjacent rays will traverse essentially the same region of space.
+This flag is currently only used by the combination of ``llvm_*`` variants and the Embree ray tracing backend.

             Parameter ``ray`` (:py:obj:`mitsuba.core.Ray3f`):
-                A 3-dimensional ray data structure with minimum/maximum extent information, as well as a time value (which matterns when the shapes are in motion)
+                A 3D ray including maximum extent (Ray::maxt) and time (Ray::time) information, which matters when the shapes are in motion

+            Parameter ``coherent`` (bool):
+                Setting this flag to ``True`` can noticeably improve performance when ``ray`` contains a coherent set of rays (e.g. primary camera rays), and when using ``llvm_*`` variants of the renderer along with Embree.
+It has no effect in scalar or CUDA/OptiX variants.

             Returns → bool:
                 ``True`` if an intersection was found

-            Parameter ``ray_flags`` (int):
-                *no description available*

             Parameter ``active`` (bool):
                 Mask to specify active lanes.

-    .. py:method:: mitsuba.render.Scene.render(self, seed=0, sensor_index=0, spp=0)
+    .. py:method:: mitsuba.render.Scene.render(self, sensor_index=0, seed=0, spp=0)

-        Render the scene with the sensor specified by its index
+        Render the scene and return a bitmap

+        This convenience function invokes the scene's integrator to render the scene from the default sensor.
+All parameters are optional and control different aspects of the rendering process.

+        This method should not be used for differentiable rendering, since the rendered image will be returned in the form of a Bitmap instance that isn't associated with Dr.Jit's AD graph.
+We recommended that you use the Python interface for this, specifically the function ``mitsuba.python.ad.render()``.

+        Parameter ``sensor_index`` (int):
+            When the scene contains multiple sensors, this parameter can be used to select the desired viewpoint.
+Sensor indices are assigned according to the order in the scene description.

         Parameter ``seed`` (int):
-            *no description available*

-        Parameter ``sensor_index`` (int):
-            *no description available*
+            This parameter controls the initialization of the random number generator.
+It is crucial that you specify different seeds (e.g., an increasing sequence) if subsequent ``render``() calls should produce statistically independent images.

         Parameter ``spp`` (int):
-            *no description available*
+            Set this parameter to a nonzero value to override the number of samples per pixel.
+This value then takes precedence over whatever was specified in the construction of ``sensor->sampler()``.
+This parameter may be useful in research applications where an image must be rendered multiple times using different quality levels.

         Returns → :py:obj:`mitsuba.core.Bitmap`:
             *no description available*

     .. py:method:: mitsuba.render.Scene.sample_emitter(self, sample, active=True)

+        Sample one emitter in the scene and rescale the input sample for reuse.

+        Currently, the sampling scheme implemented by the Scene class is very simplistic (uniform).

         Parameter ``sample`` (float):
-            *no description available*
+            A uniformly distributed number in [0, 1).

         Parameter ``active`` (bool):
             Mask to specify active lanes.

         Returns → Tuple[int, float, float]:
-            *no description available*
+            The index of the chosen emitter along with the sampling weight (equal to the inverse PDF), and the transformed random sample for reuse.

     .. py:method:: mitsuba.render.Scene.sample_emitter_direction(self, ref, sample, test_visibility=True, active=True)

+        Direct illumination sampling routine

+        This method implements stochastic connections to emitters, which is variously known as *emitter sampling*, *direct illumination sampling*, or *next event estimation*.

+        The function expects a 3D reference location ``ref`` as input, which may influence the sampling process.
+Normally, this would be the location of a surface position being shaded.
+Ideally, the implementation of this function should then draw samples proportional to the scene's emission profile and the inverse square distance between the reference point and the sampled emitter position.
+However, approximations are acceptable as long as these are reflected in the returned Monte Carlo sampling weight.

         Parameter ``ref`` (:py:obj:`mitsuba.render.Interaction`):
-            *no description available*
+            A 3D reference location within the scene, which may influence the sampling process.

         Parameter ``sample`` (:py:obj:`mitsuba.core.Point2f`):
-            *no description available*
+            A uniformly distributed 2D random variate

         Parameter ``test_visibility`` (bool):
-            *no description available*
+            When set to ``True``, a shadow ray will be cast to ensure that the sampled emitter position and the reference point are mutually visible.

         Parameter ``active`` (bool):
             Mask to specify active lanes.

         Returns → Tuple[:py:obj:`mitsuba.render.DirectionSample`, :py:obj:`mitsuba.core.Color3f`]:
-            *no description available*
+            A tuple ``(ds, spec)`` where

+        * ``ds`` is a fully populated DirectionSample3f data structure, which provides further detail about the sampled emitter position (e.g. its surface normal, solid angle density, whether Dirac delta distributions were involved, etc.)

+        *

+        * ``spec`` is a Monte Carlo sampling weight specifying the ratio of the radiance incident from the emitter and the sample probability per unit solid angle.

     .. py:method:: mitsuba.render.Scene.sensors(self)